 I love creating art with people who have not yet realized they are artists, and I especially enjoy working with diverse communities.
-Whether I’m working in the lobby of my local community centre, or in a conflict resolution centre in Bethlehem, or collecting the components of a community art piece by mail, I make sure participants have an opportunity to speak visually about what is important to each of them, and have fun doing it.
-Here are some of the workshops I have on offer:
+In my workshops, participants have an opportunity to speak visually about what is important to each of them, and have fun doing it.
+The workshops are open to everyone and no artistic or sewing experience is necessary.
+Here is a sampling of what I have to offer:

 Stitching for Social Change